A Traveler's Guide to Day of the Dead Altars

 We participate in Amazon's affiliate program, which allows sites to earn advertising fees.
 There is no additional cost to readers making Amazon purchases through our site.

 The objects chosen to include on a día de los muertos altar (as listed above) are called el ofrenda, or the offering.
 As families decide on the offering, care is taken to represent each of the four elements - earth, air, fire, and water.

 Earth elements are, of course, found on the Earth level of the altar.
 These may include fruits, grains and clay pots.

 Air is depicted on all levels of the altar.
 Altar shawls and papel picado, as well as smoke from the candles and incense, blow in the wind (air).

 Fire, like air, is represented on all three levels of the altar, in the flames of the candles and the fire-like orange color of the cempasúchil.

 Water can be found on the Earth level of the altar, commonly in a clay jar to quench the spirits' thirst after the long journey from the underworld.

 Let us know in the comments!

-Excited to teach your kids or students more about Día de los Muertos?
-Be sure to check out my Día de los Muertos Bilingual Activity Pack, with a book, mini-books, and activity sheets, all in English and Spanish!
+Check out our Día de los muertos Bilingual Activity Pack, with mini-books and activity sheets, all in English and Spanish!